Fragrance-Free Baby Skincare

 Renee Says

-Why should you care?
+Why should you care about "fragrance" in baby products?
 Because synthetic scents evaporate quickly.
 To make that "baby powder" smell last all day on your infant's skin, chemists must use a chemical anchor.

 The most common anchors are Phthalates (specifically DEP - diethyl phthalate).
 Phthalates are known endocrine disruptors.
 They interfere with testosterone production and are strongly linked to male reproductive malformations, asthma, and neurodevelopmental issues.